transdsign-boop/maxpain/RATE_LIMITER_README.md

 ## Troubleshooting

 **Still getting 418 errors?**
-- Current `minDelay` is 350ms (~2.86 req/s) - this should prevent most 418 errors
-- If still occurring, increase to 500ms (~2 req/s) for maximum safety
+- Increase `minDelay` from 200ms to 300ms or 500ms
-- Check if multiple instances are running (kills rate limit budget)
+- Check if multiple instances are running
 - Verify WebSocket is being used for live data (not polling)
-- Check logs for `⚠️ Rate limit detected - entering backoff period`

 **Stale cached data?**
 - Reduce `cacheTTL` from 30s to 10s for faster updates